Algorithmic solvability of the lifting-extension problem: Weak spaces

-where we assume for simplicity that all the maps in $\mcS$ are inclusions; otherwise, the union has to be replaced by a certain (obvious) colimit.
-In this case, $|\mcS|$ is naturally a subspace of $\stdsimp2\times Z_2$ and as such admits an obvious map to $\stdsimp2\times B$ whose fibres are equal to those of $Z$, $Z_0$, $Z_1$ or $Z_2$ (over $B$), depending on the point of $\stdsimp2$.
+where we assume for simplicity that all maps in $\mcS$ are inclusions; otherwise, the union has to be replaced by a certain (obvious) colimit.
+In the case of inclusions, $|\mcS|$ is naturally a subspace of $\stdsimp2\times Z_2$ and as such admits an obvious map to $\stdsimp2\times B$ whose fibres are equal to those of $Z$, $Z_0$, $Z_1$ or $Z_2$ (over $B$), depending on the point of $\stdsimp2$.
 In the picture below, $B=\{*\}$ and $|\mcS|$ is thus depicted as a space over $\stdsimp2$; here, $Z_2$ is a $3$-simplex, $Z_0$ and $Z_1$ its edges and $Z$ their common vertex.

-\begin{remark} The construction $|\mcS|$ is a small model of a homotopy colimit of the square $\mcS$ with $\bdry_2|\mcS|$ the corresponding small model for a homotopy pushout of $Z_0$ and $Z_1$ along $Z$. \end{remark}